What is eCommerce?

 System Settings

-The control panel gives you the ability to change system settings and configurations by yourself as well as the options to add and update shipping prices and carriers, supplier lists, manage payment gateways, edit administration logins and view saved user baskets.
+The control panel gives you the ability to change system settings and configurations by yourself as well as the options to add and update shipping prices carriers, and supplier lists, manage payment gateways, edit administration logins and view saved user baskets.

 You can also manage email templates and view subscribed emails from here along with many other technical options.